DynastysDestiny/trailer/README.md

-# "The Rangers: The Ruins of Gorlan" Trailer
+# "Ranger's Apprentice Game: The Ruins of Gorlan" Trailer

 *(The trailer opens on a shot of the orphanage landscape.
 We see young Will among a crowd of children (Horace, Alyss, Jenny, and George), waiting for the Choosing Day.)*